Elmish Xamarin Forms from Fable point of View

 } |> Cmd.ofAsyncMsg

-Even if you skip the license issue, React can be painful for developer.
-People worked in web or Fable Elmish did have experienced it in a way or another (A reason they switch to Preact or similar libraries).
-But here you don’t have react; still have same functionality.
-Trust me on this, it is good not to have react around your development process.
+Even if you skip the license issue, React can be painful for developers.
+People who worked in web or Fable Elmish have experienced it in one way or another (a reason they switched to Preact or similar libraries).
+But here you don't have React and still have the same functionality.
+Trust me on this: it is good not to have React around your development process.

 Cons

-I will start with same thing.
-There are times when I don’t like react but it is a powerful library which do rendering task like champ.
-While developing with EXF I do feel sometimes that view is getting rendered again and again when it is not required.
-It was adding flicker to page.
-That definitely don’t look good.
-May be some crazy library can help in that case.
+I will start with the same thing.
+There are times when I don't like React, but it is a powerful library that does the rendering task like a champ.
+While developing with EXF, I do feel sometimes that the view is getting rendered again and again when it is not required.
+It was adding flicker to the page.
+That definitely doesn't look good.
+Maybe some clever library can help in that case.

 Hot Reload

-If you are coming from web, this is kind of must and much needed thing while doing development.
-Hot Reload is provided by EXF, but first you need to do little bit of gymnastic to make it work and then it will again not work in case of multiple files.
-In Elmish architecure you are tend to have a lot of files for sure.
-So, not having Hot Reload do hurt from time to time.
+If you are coming from web, this is kind of a must and much-needed thing while doing development.
+Hot Reload is provided by EXF, but first you need to do a little bit of work to make it work, and then it will again not work in the case of multiple files.
+In the Elmish architecture, you tend to have a lot of files for sure.
+So, not having hot reload does hurt from time to time.

 No URLs

 This was a big bummer for me when I was starting with EXF.
-You might not feel need for same but if you are moving from web - elmish, URLs are the things I missed most.
-In web URLs are the hook for your views.
+You might not feel the need for the same, but if you are moving from web-elmish, URLs are the things I missed most.
+On the web, URLs are the hook for your views.
 Things always start with URLs.
-One the change of URL view changes, search based on ID or some cases do the web request based on URL as well.
-In EXF there are many options like hard code pattern match pages if you have fix navigation and if you are having dynamic navigation, you might required something to hold your pages and models so you can navigate back (if you like your back button).
+When the URL changes, the view changes.
+Some search-based cases or doing web requests based on URLs as well.
+In EXF, there are many options like hard-coding pattern-matched pages if you have fixed navigation, and if you are having dynamic navigation, you might need something to hold your pages and models so you can navigate back (if you like your back button).

 module State